rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% sub_chapter_header "When to use Container Components" "react-container-components" %}}

-You are using the Presenter and Container Components, but you are not sure when to use which component?
-I can recommend to start with a Container Component at the top of your application as parent component followed by a bunch of Presenter Components as child components.
+You are using Presenter and Container Components, but not sure when to use which component?
+I can recommend starting with a Container Component at the top of your application as parent component followed by a bunch of Presenter Components as child components.
 While the parent component cares about how things work, all children care about how things look.
-After a while, you will notice that you pass too much properties and callbacks from the parent component to its children.
+After a while, you will notice that you pass too many properties and callbacks from the parent component to its children.
 Moreover, you pass most of the things several component layers down.
 Then it's time to introduce Container Components in between your Presenter Components.

-It's a good rule of thumb in general to stick to presenter components and add only a bunch of container components later on.
-But where to put the container components?
+It's a good rule of thumb in general to stick to Presenter Components and add only a bunch of Container Components later on.
+But where do you put the container components?

 **Rule of thumb 1**: If your parent Container Component deals with state alone, you can evaluate your Presenter Component hierarchy below.
-You might notice that a subtree of your presenter components deals with a substate which is not used by other components.
+You might notice that a subtree of your Presenter Components deals with a substate which is not used by other components.
 Find the parent component of this subtree and give it a Container Component to deal with the state management of the subtree.
 Your parent Container Component will get lighter, because it doesn't have to deal with all of the state.

-**Rule of thumb 2**: Some of your presenter components might get a bunch of well prepared properties or callbacks for only themselves.
+**Rule of thumb 2**: Some of your Presenter Components might get a bunch of well prepared properties or callbacks for only themselves.
 Start to give them a Container Component to deal with the logic and make your parent Container Component more lightweight again.

 {{% sub_chapter_header "Write your first higher order component" "react-higher-order-components" %}}

 Imagine you want to display a list of items, but you have to fetch the items asynchronously first.
 Now you will need a loading indicator to show your pending request.
 After the request resolves, you show the list of items.
 Dan Abramov explains in an {{% a_blank "egghead.io" "https://egghead.io/lessons/javascript-redux-displaying-loading-indicators?course=building-react-applications-with-idiomatic-redux" %}} lesson how this works.

 But you could go one step further by introducing your first higher order component.
-A [higher order components](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) (HOC) returns a component with enhanced functionality.
+A [higher order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) (HOC) returns a component with enhanced functionality.
 Your HOC could have the name `withLoadingSpinner` and your component to enhance could be `ListItems`.
 The enhanced version of the component shows either a loading indicator or the list items.

 {{< highlight javascript >}}
 // HOC declaration